tcassar/settle/README.md

 1) Cryptographically verified transactions so that no one can tamper with debt
 2) Way to settle a groups debts in optimal number of transactions
 3) Client side CLI
-4) Local database (sqlite) storing transactions & usr info
+4) Local database (sqlite) storing transactions & user info

 ---
 ## Installation from source